stksl/gAlloc/README.md

 A free block can be split into two if the remaining space after splitting is at least 12 bytes (4 bytes for the header, 4 bytes for the data, and 4 bytes for the footer).
 For example, if a free block has 20 bytes of data (28 bytes total), and a 16-byte allocation is requested, splitting would result in a 24-byte block (4 for the header, 16 for the data, and 4 for the footer).
 Since the remaining 4 bytes would be unusable, the entire 20-byte block is allocated instead.

+## Accessing the allocation

+Since the `heap` address can change after resizing, any pointers allocated previously would become invalid.
+To address this, `gAlloc(nBytes)` returns a local offset of the block within the heap, rather than a direct pointer.
+To access the block, a `access(offset)` function is used.

+Keep in mind that for large allocations, `gAlloc(nBytes)` returns a direct pointer to the memory along with an additional 4 bytes, representing the size of the allocation.

 ## Deallocation

 To free a block:
+- Check whether the block is a large object, it was allocated using `mmap` and is freed using `munmap`.

 - Retrieve the block's header (address - 4 bytes).
-- If the block is a large object, it was allocated using `mmap` and is freed using `munmap`.
 - Otherwise, the `used` bit is set to 0, and adjacent blocks are checked for merging.

 ### Block Merging